Mickey Virus: Production

 The film was shot in New Delhi, including in office complex of Nehru Place.
-Several Bollywood biggies like Salman Khan, Madhuri Dixit, Ranbir Kapoor, Anil Kapoor and Karan Johar featured in a promotional video of Mickey Virus.
+Several Bollywood biggies like Salman Khan, Madhuri Dixit, Ranbir Kapoor, Anil Kapoor and Karan Johar were featured in a promotional video of Mickey Virus.
 The movie has come under the scanner of Governmental Agencies as it displays techniques of high-profile robbery which might spur reel to real life robbery incidents.
 Elli Avram is also one of the contestants of Bigg Boss 7.
 She would be inside the House of Bigg Boss, cut off from the outside world at the time of Movie Release, making it a first of its kind Bollywood Debut.
 Mickey Virus is made on a budget of Rs.
 110 million, which includes publicity and advertising, and it was released in 1,200 screens in India.
 Chances are that the film will be remade in Tamil and Telugu.

 Soundtrack

 The Soundtrack was released on 3 October 2013 on the digital music platform iTunes.
 The album consists of six tracks and the only one of them by Faizan Hussain & Agnel Roman, Manoj Yadav and Arun Kumar writing the lyrics.